edygar/dotfiles/README.md

 ---

-This repository was highly inspirated by [Luiz Filho's dotfiles](https://github.com/lfilho/dotfiles).
+This repository was highly inspirated by [Luiz Filho's dotfiles](https://github.com/lfilho/dotfiles) and by (tomaskallup)(https://github.com/tomaskallup/dotfiles).

 ## Installation